philbooth/escomplex/CONTRIBUTING.md

   if the change is one that you think needs some discussion.
 Please check the [issue list][issues] first to avoid opening duplicate issues.
+* Issues marked with the "beginners only" label are reserved for first-time contributors only.

 [readme]: https://github.com/jared-stilwell/escomplex/blob/master/README.md
 [authors]: https://github.com/jared-stilwell/escomplex/blob/master/AUTHORS